sdwebui-extensions/LanPaint/README.md

 For detailed descriptions of each parameter, simply hover your mouse over the corresponding input field to view tooltips with additional information.

+### LanPaint Mask Blend
+This node blends the original image with the inpainted image based on the mask.
+It is useful if you want the unmasked region to match the original image pixel perfectly.

 ## LanPaint KSampler (Advanced) Tuning Guide
 For challenging inpainting tasks: